From Garmi, the main song of Malang's To Love Aaj Kal’s Haan Main Galat - VOTE NOW! - The Media HQ

-Koimoi Bollywood Music Countdown January 2019: New month, some of the new songs – from Aditya Roy Kapur-Disha Patani’s Malang, Kartik Aaryan-Sara Ali Khan’s Haan Main Galat and Nora Fatehi’s Garmi and we’re back with ‘Koimoi Bollywood Music Countdown Audience Poll’ for the songs that ruled The January 2019.
+Koimoi Bollywood Music Countdown January 2020: New month, some of the new songs: from Aditya Roy Kapur-Disha Patani’s Malang, Kartik Aaryan-Sara Ali Khan’s Haan Main Galat and Nora Fatehi’s Garmi and we’re back with ‘Koimoi Bollywood Music Countdown Audience Poll’ for the songs that ruled The January 2020.

 Those who are new here, keep in mind that this is not like regular countdown lists, because in this you can choose your favorite song instead of going with a default list.